kakaobrain/irm-empirical-study/README.md

-# IRM Empirical Study
+# An Empirical Study of Invariant Risk Minimization

-Code accompanying our paper [_An Empirical Study of Invariant Risk Minimization_](https://arxiv.org/abs/2004.05007).
+Code accompanying our paper, [_An Empirical Study of Invariant Risk Minimization_](https://arxiv.org/abs/2004.05007).

 This code extends [`facebookresearch/InvariantRiskMinimization`](https://github.com/facebookresearch/InvariantRiskMinimization), the official code for [the original IRM paper](https://arxiv.org/abs/1907.02893).